IdanCohh/lane_detection/lane_computer/README.md

 - Easy solution was implemented first.
 - Better solution should be implemented later, which will be a more robust interpolation method.
+- I'm not fully satisfied with my implementation as this is a bare-bone solution.
+I didn't have time to implement the more robust solution I wanted, due to time constraints as some of my time was 'wasted' on bringing up and installing ros, foxglove, etc. on my personal laptop, though I did that after the initial commit so you can use the git info for reference on the time it took.

 ## Task 2 - Distance Estimation Approaches